This post may contain affiliate links which won’t change your price but will share some commission.

 - Add a few dollops of ricotta cheese, spread shredded mozzarella and crumbled blue cheese;

 - Place the sheet pan with pizza back on the grill and close the cover.
 Cook for 2-3 minutes until the cheeses are melted;

 - Remove sheet pan from the grill, place your pizza on cutting board or a pizza peel,

 - Cut your chicken into cubes & add on top of the pizza;

 - Add celery and your pizza is ready to be served;

 - Repeat with the other pizza dough.

 Tip: You can make this recipe using your oven instead.
-You can grill the chicken on a griddle and using hot pizza stone to cook your pizza at 450F for about 10 minutes.
+You can grill the chicken on a griddle and using a hot pizza stone to cook your pizza at 450F for about 10 minutes.
 See Recipe notes for more details.

 I used the Buffalo Chicken Budweiser Marinade and Brewmaster’s Premium Mild Wing Sauce for this Buffalo Chicken Grilled Pizza recipe, but you can use the hot version of the sauce if you prefer a bit of spice.
-You can check all the options on Budweiser website or any of their social media: Twitter, Facebook, Instagram.
+You can check all the options on the Budweiser website or any of their social media: Twitter, Facebook, Instagram.